espressif/vscode-esp-idf-extension/README.md

 If something is not working please check for any error on one of these:

-> **NOTE:** Use `idf.openOcdDebugLevel` to 3 or more to show debug logging in OpenOCD server output.
+> **NOTE:** Use `idf.openOcdDebugLevel` configuration setting to 3 or more to show debug logging in OpenOCD server output.

+> **NOTE:** Use `logLevel` in your <project-directory>/.vscode/launch.json to 3 or more to show more debug adapter output.

 1. In Visual Studio Code select menu "View" -> Output -> ESP-IDF, ESP-IDF Debug Adapter, Heap Trace, OpenOCD and SDK Configuration Editor.
+This output information is useful to know what is happening in each tool.
 2. Use the `ESP-IDF: Doctor command` to generate a report of your configuration and it will be copied in your clipboard to paste anywhere.
 3. Check log file which can be obtained from: